 Prior to 2006, we had an audit committee in place to assist us in oversight of our financial reporting process.
 Since 2006, all audit committee, nominating and corporate governance committee and compensation committee functions were handled directly by our board of directors, as the committees were disbanded at that time.
-In August 2010, our board of directors established a new audit committee, nominating and corporate governance committee and compensation committee governance.
+In August 2010, our board of directors established a new audit committee, nominating and corporate governance committee and compensation committee in improve our internal control and corporate governance.